 The doughboys in World War I; do we know them these days?
 Yes, they are universally gone now.
 They should not be forgotten.

 World War II and Korea live in our memories.
 Yet we forget Korea.
 That is, other than with the greatest cynicism, as presented by M*A*S*H. Why do we recall only with disdain the great victories of the American Soldier in Vietnam?
 Why do we not acknowledge the tremendous victory of the American Soldier of the TET Offensive during the New Year of 1968?
 The Viet Cong were blown off the field of battle as an effective fighting force for a year, an entire year, and the media which hates conservative America called it a military loss.
 Why do we forget you?
 Why do we forget the American Soldier of Operation Iraqi Freedom?
 Why do we forget the American Soldier who toils each day in Afghanistan?
 Why do we forget the American Soldier who toils each day holding the Al Qaeda militants at bay at Guantanamo, safe from attacking their fellow citizens?

 We should not.
 We should not forget you any more than we should forget the veteran of Granada or Operation Desert Storm, of Panama or Haiti or the 200 or more military operations in our history.
 Has every action of the US been right?
 No; we are human.
 We have made mistakes.
 Where we have, nature and nature's God rightly demand we regret them and make amends where we can.
 Yet even then we must not forget that our sons and daughters have not died in vain.
 There were part of the greater cause, willing to serve their nation whenever or wherever it called.
 We must give them their due too.

 The Nazis have not been the only evil in the world.
 They may have been not the worst evil, either.
 Other evils have arisen; evils whose blood soils the hand of the American Soldier.
-They was always and everywhere concerned with rightness and justice no matter what.
-And that, dear friends, is how we ought remember them.
+He was always and everywhere was concerned with rightness and justice no matter what.
+And that, dear friends, is how we ought remember him.